nikhil-khot/fractal-lang/design/design.md

 ; <Binding> := [<id>: <command>]
 ; A <command> is one of or a composition of commands from a defined list of actions.
-; Currently including: moving, drawing in color, and rotating ; TODO: Saving location, returning to location
+; Currently including: moving, drawing in color, rotating, doing nothing, ; saving current position and rotation, returning to saved position and rotation

 ; <State> := <id>
 ;          | <id><State>